China Entry and Exit Requirements and Procedures 2026

 Commodities from areas that may have been contaminated by infectious diseases or become media articles of epidemic diseases are subject to health and sanitation inspection and quarantine treatment.

-People Forbidden from entering China
+People Forbidden from Entering China

 The following individuals are not allowed to enter China: